Higher Education Academic Credit Transfer Procedure

 C. Approving and documenting new precedents Course Coordinator (or nominee)

-2. Provide credit transfer decisions to Registrar Services for recording in an approved, university-endorsed record management system accessible by Student Admissions/International Admissions/Global Professional School staff to allow them to make future credit transfer decisions based on precedence.
+2. Provide credit transfer decisions to Registrar Services for recording in an approved, university-endorsed record management system accessible by Student Admissions staff to allow them to make future credit transfer decisions based on precedence.

 D Recording credit transfer decisions